na-na-hi/renget/archive/ProdiAgy.md

 }
 ```

-##Base LoKr Prodigy .json:
+##Base LoKr Prodigy .json - Characters/Objects:
 !!! danger Default d_coef is 1.0, it affects the d*lr shown in Tensorboard.
-!!! danger Set Clip Skip according to the maximum Clip Skip you want to use while prompting.
+!!! danger I recommend to always train on Clip Skip 1, even if you are using models trained on other CS.
+!!! danger Use min_snr_gamma, prior_weight_loss (regularization) and weight_decay to control texture bleed and composition.
+These settings provide great control over the two.
+The default values I've set are good so I only recommend adjusting min_snr_gamma if you either don't get the character you want or if textures from the dataset bleed through too much. (example: yellow character, uncaptioned dataset = yellow tint bleeds through to everything)
 !!! note t_max is your cosine steps, set it to your total steps to start with and adjust afterwards if you want.
 Basically scales X axis on your UNET and TE.
 !!! note eta_min is your cosine strength, set it to the minimum LR that you want to drop to.
 Basically scales Y axis on your UNET and TE.
 !!! note Set train_batch_size, gradient_accumulation_steps and multires noise settings according to your dataset and keep_tokens, caption_dropout_rate according to your captions.